mohamedhossam822/Problem-Solving/README.md

 ### Math
 * For a slope starting from x1,y1 it determines how many points lie on that line slope=(y2-y1/x2-x1) (care for Divison by zero!)
 * Bézout's identity
+* Sieve of Eratosthenes: let's say 2 is a prime number so what if we mark every multiplication of 2 as non-prime numbers

 # Useful Resources
 * [14 Pattern to ace the Coding Interview](https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6ed)